-Shotime!: Ohtani hurls 7 superb innings, Angels beat A's 6-1
+ShoTime!: Ohtani hurls 7 superb innings, Angels beat A's 6-1

 AP Sports Writer

+"He got off to a good start, the crowd got into it (and) he got a little bit of a generous strike zone, all of that," Oakland manager Bob Melvin said.
+"But the bottom line is he pitched really well."

-Jed Lowrie drew a four-pitch walk after Semien's single, but Ohtani ended the threat by inducing Khris Davis' weak groundout and striking out Matt Olson.
+Jed Lowrie drew a four-pitch walk after Semien's single, but Ohtani ended the threat by inducing Khris Davis' weak groundout before fanning Olson.
 He left the mound to the last of several standing ovations from his enthralled new fans in the sellout crowd - an unheard-of gathering at Angel Stadium in April.

+"It's a rare kind of talent to do it both ways, and it's great to watch," Angels second baseman Zack Cozart said.
+"It didn't look like (the A's) had a chance up there, the way he was throwing."

+Teammate Ian Kinsler snickered while Cozart added: "People thought he should be in the minor leagues, apparently, to start the year."

 Mike Trout and Ryan Schimpf homered, and Albert Pujols had an RBI double in the Angels' seventh win in nine games.